the-ditanian-fleet/waitlist/frontend/src/Pages/Guide/guides/logi/guide.md

 As a logi you should always try to follow lasers to see who is currently taking damage in the case of a tired/distracted/new pilot who may not broadcast on time.
 In these cases you may use the ‘Broadcast target’ feature to broadcast this person for the other logi to lock up.

-## FC?!
-WHAT DO?!?
+## Logi Guideance

-Upon entering a site, cruiser logi should immediately burn forward; if you immediately orbit a nestor you will most likely go backwards off the beacon, leaving you behind the rest of the fleet.
-Once the Nestors are in front of you, establish an orbit of 7500m on your Nestor of choice.
+Upon entering a site, cruiser logi should immediately burn forward in all sites; if you immediately orbit a nestor you will most likely go backwards off the beacon, leaving you behind the rest of the fleet.
+Once the Nestors are close to their anchors, establish an orbit of 7500m on your Nestor of choice.
 You can do this by holding W and clicking on a Nestor in your watchlist.
-Orbit with prop mod on always.
+Orbit with your prop mod on always.

-Nestors should burn directly to their anchors by using the Q command in space.
+Nestors should burn directly to their anchors by using the Q align command in space.

 Watch for broadcasts.
-When a shield/armor broadcast is received you should immediately lock them up and dump all of your reps onto them (for armor, for shield usually 1 rep is enough if needed at all).Once the target is stable, cruiser logi quickly decycle down to 1 rep to leave the rest available for the next broadcast.
-Nestors will generally dump 4-6 reps and decycle to 3 as needed. _Remember armor lands at the end of the rep cycle_.
+When a shield/armor broadcast is received you should immediately lock them up and **dump all of your reps onto them** (for armor, for shield usually 1 rep is enough if needed at all).
+Once the target is stable, cruiser logi quickly decycle down to 1 rep to leave the rest available for the next broadcast.
+Nestors will dump 6 reps and decycle to 3 as needed but 3 is the MINIMUM for Nestors. _Remember armor reps land at the end of the rep cycle_.

 Once the aggro has been established and your target is stable you can continue on to do other tasks such as: repping and assigning your drones, checking your orbit etc, lock up DDD/HHH for remote tracking links.